 A best practice is to make any major changes before the semester begins.

 If you are using a single Canvas site to house multiple sections, you can sort students by section in the following ways:

 - Sections can be viewed separately in the Gradebook SpeedGrader, and under Settings (in the tab for Sections).

 - You can target specific sections when posting Announcements or assigning Assignments, Quizzes, or Discussions (e.g. if different sections need different due dates).
 You can select more than one section in this process, as long as the due date is the same for the selected sections.

 Discussions are a bit of a special case when sorting by section.

 - Discussion, leave the “Post to” menu untouched and instead, select Graded under Options.
-You will then have the option to in the Assign To field to assign the graded discussion to everyone (all sections) or assign the graded Discussion to a specific section.
+You will then have the option in the Assign To field to assign the graded discussion to everyone (all sections) or assign the graded discussion to a specific section.